HWHapply/CBI-LCK-School-of-Medicine-NTU-Intern-Project/README.md

-# Novel Algorithms for predicting mental health status from clinical test and gene expression data
+# Novel Algorithms for Predicting Mental Health Status from Clinical Test and Gene Expression Data

 Abstract: The rapid development of artificial intelligence(AI) technologies has enabled efficient and accurate early prediction of AD and dementia.
 The aim of this project is to develop